browserengineering/book/book/embeds.md

 Summary
 =======

-This chapter introduced embedded content, via the examples of images and iframes.
+This chapter introduced how the browser handles embedded content like images and iframes.
 Reiterating the main points:

-* Embedded content is a way to allow (potentially non-HTML) content---images, video, canvas, iframes, input elements or plugins---to be added to a web page.
+* Embedded content allow non-HTML content---images, video, canvas, iframes, input elements, and plugins---to be added to a web page.

-* Images are relatively easy to add as long as you have a good decoding library at hand, but need some care for layout and decoding optimizations.

-* Over time, plugins that are not PDF viewers, images or video have been replaced with the more general-purpose *iframe* element, which has evolved to become just as powerful as any plugin, and benefits from all the hard-won attributes of a browser such as its rendering pipeline, accessibility, and open standards.
+* Non-HTML content comes with its own performance concerns---like image decoding time---and necessitates custom optimizations.

+* Iframes are a particularly important kind of embedded content, having over time replaced browser plugins as the standard way to easily embed complex content into a web page.

-* Because iframes contain an entire web page and all its complexities---rendering, event handling, navigation, security---as well as the ability to embed other iframes, they add quite a lot of complexity to a browser implementation.
-However, this complexity is justified, because they enable many important cross-origin use cases, such as ads, video, and social media references, to be safely added to websites.
+* Iframes introduce all the complexities of the web---rendering, event handling, navigation, security---into the browser's handling of embedded content.
+However, this complexity is justified, because they enable safely handling important cross-origin use cases, such as ads, video, and social media buttons.

-* On the whole, images, canvases,^[Try the exercise about the `<canvas>` element to see for yourself!
-Video was not really covered at all in this chapter;
-  depending on what you consider "basic", implementing them could be relatively simple or quite hard.] and even iframes, are not *that* hard to implement in a very basic form, because they reuse a lot of the code and concepts I've explained in earlier chapters.
-But implementing them really well---as with all good things in this life---takes a lot of effort and attention to detail.
+And as we hope you saw in this chapter, none of these features are too difficult to implement, though---as you'll see in the exercises below---implementing them well can require effort and attention to detail.

 Exercises
 =========